gautur16/Dori/README.md

 #### Coding standards and tools

 * Allman braces indent style.
-*	Google C++ style guide in other regards.
+* Microsoft C# style guide in other regards.
-* Microsoft Visual Studio 2015
+* Microsoft Visual Studio 2015, ASP.NET MVC 5
 * Git and Github for version control and issue tracking.
 * Tested on macOS 10 and Windows 10.